 - See also: lisp, ia-32, clojure, python, jvm-vm

-- I have 68 facts about Hy. what would you like to know? email me and let me know how I can help.
+- Have a question about Hy not answered here?
+Email me and let me know how I can help.

 Example code from the web: